Blue Campus

 Modules

 At the PORRIMA Foundation we view this as a once in a life time opportunity to secure access to, acceleration and democratization of all core technologies and business models to steer society towards sustainability.
-We will immediately cluster all relevant innovations to create novel business models from fishing to blue ammonia.
-This learning by doing implies nothing less than the creation of a new generation of business and engineering leaders.
+We will immediately cluster all relevant innovations to create novel business models applying all what we know and have learned to small islands.
+There are 600,000 small inhabited islands around the world that rely today on diesel generators.
+We can offer a comprehensive solution that has been proven to operate on a ship, which is like a tiny island.

 Gunter Pauli